Phatdat01/MyPersonalProject/README.md

 #if you wanna run this, you must download:

 Python 3.7,

 Cmake,

 Tensorflow ObjectDetect API

 example: https://github.com/tensorflow/models.git

 some library in python:
-matplotlib
+matplotlib,
-tensorflow 2.4.1
+tensorflow 2.4.1,
-keras 2.4.3
+keras 2.4.3,
-opencv-python
+opencv-python,
-cmake
+cmake,
-sklearn
+sklearn,
-dlib
+dlib,
-nes-py
+nes-py,

 if you have any problem,or you want a full source to train data, please send to gmail phatdatlht2001@gmail.com